Blotch3D/Blotch3D/README.md

 Quick start
 -----------

 (This quick start section is for Windows.
-See details below for other platforms.)
+See below for other platforms.)

 Get the installer for the latest release of MonoGame from